 Mr. Grindley entered into an employment agreement on 18 June 2012 whereby Mr. Grindley was appointed as the Company's Chief Financial Officer.
 Mr. Grindley commenced employment on 30 July 2012.
-Mr. Grindley is paid an annual salary of €160,000 which may be increased by up to €40,000 on achieving certain targets, and is eligible for a bonus of up to 50% of his annual salary.
-The Company can terminate Mr. Grindley's employment agreement on six months notice, or payment in lieu of notice.
-This contract does not include a "change of control" provision.
+Mr. Grindley was paid an annual salary of €160,000 which may have been increased by up to €40,000 on achieving certain targets, and was eligible for a bonus of up to 50% of his annual salary.
+The Company could terminate Mr. Grindley's employment agreement on six months' notice, or payment in lieu of notice.
+This contract did not include a "change of control" provision.
+Mr Grindley stepped down from his position on 16 June 2014.